How I Made the Most of “Bland” Food When My Iron Stomach Betrayed Me

 When the pain struck again — this time when I wasn’t even eating — I knew I had to treat whatever this thing was seriously.
 After Googling my symptoms and self-diagnosing myself (not recommended), I had my husband drive me to the emergency room.

 The medical diagnosis?
+Was it food poisoning?
 Undetermined.
-It's likely I experienced some tearing of my stomach lining owing to being too liberal with over-the-counter meds I popped whenever the slightest period cramp or tension headache bothered me.
-I'd always heard that taking ibuprofen on an empty stomach and within hours of consuming alcoholic beverages was really bad for your stomach, but I'd largely ignored it.
+It’s likely I experienced some tearing of my stomach lining owing to being too liberal with over-the-counter meds I popped whenever the slightest period cramp or tension headache bothered me.
+I’d always heard that taking ibuprofen on an empty stomach and within hours of consuming alcoholic beverages was really bad for your stomach, but I’d largely ignored it.
 Now, however, that was impossible.

 In fact, I was pissed at myself for being such an idiot.
 How many Advil were you taking?
 My mom wanted to know when I called to tell her what the deal was.